peatysinglemalt/homework-4/README.md

 - once a question is clicked, it moves to the next question
 - if the question is answered incorrectly, the timer is reduced by 10 seconds
 - when all the questions are answered, user is alerted of the number of questions answered correctly
-- user is presented with an input box to add initials and log their name
+- user is presented with an input box to add initials and log their name and their score
-- user is able to view high score on the nav bar

 ## Code Snippets With context as to why you are highlighting it (Do not highlight every line of code)
 Snippet of function start, and timer code